Claros

 © The Trustees of the British Museum

 In AD 178, a major earthquake hit Smyrna, destroying most of the city.
 Reconstruction work started shortly after the event with the help of Marcus Aurelius.
 This is confirmed by a portrait of his wife, Faustina the Younger, still visible over an arch of the west colonnade of the Agora.
+A famous governor of Smyrna in the 3rd century AD was Cassius Dio, the Roman politician and historian best known for his 80-volume Roman History, who was appointed by Emperor Macrinus in AD 218 to this prestigious position.

 PORTFOLIO